redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 ### Create users

-By-hand operation, project members in gitlab need to have same username as members in redmine.
+Manual operation, project members in gitlab need to have the same username as members in redmine.
 Every member that interacted with the redmine project should be added to the gitlab project.
+If a corresponding user can't be found in gitlab, the issue/comment will be assigned to the gitlab admin user.

 ### Migrate Roadmap

-If you do use roadmap, redmine *versions* will be converted to gitlab *milestones*.
+If you do use roadmaps, redmine *versions* will be converted to gitlab *milestones*.
 If you don't, just skip this step.

     migrate-rg roadmap --redmine-key xxxx --gitlab-key xxxx \